 Fairy tales for older kids.

-This one, which I have but not yet read, combines rock and s.f.
+This one, which I own but have not yet read, combines rock and s.f.

 Jacket blurb: